-SC The Committee agrees to hold a workshop to define the research questions and hypotheses that will most benefit our understanding of whalewatching impacts (see Item X; see Annex M, Table 4).
+The Committee agrees to hold a Workshop to define the research questions and hypotheses that will most benefit our understanding of whalewatching impacts (see item 25.2.1; and Annex M, Table 4).
 The Indian Ocean and the San Matias Gulf in Argentina were identified as possible areas suitable for targeted studies of whalewatching impact.
 Requests to Committee members regarding possible research sites within their countries could also prove fruitful if additional sites need to be identified.
+The Committee established a Steering Group under New (SG-21; members and Terms of reference in Annex V) to facilitate this work.